 - 1. Before beginning employment, sign the Acknowledgement of Mandated Reporter Status form provided by DCFS.
 The Superintendent or designee shall ensure that the signed forms are retained. - 2.
-Complete mandated reporter training as required by law within three months of initial employment and at least every three years after that date.
+Complete mandated reporter training as required by law within one year of initial employment and at least every 5 years after that date.